NotePlan/plugins/jgclark.Reviews/README.md

 ...
 ```

 The first hashtag on the line defines its type, so as well as `#project`, `#area` you could have a `#goal` or whatever makes most sense for you.

-(This example uses my related [Repeat Extensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.RepeatExtensions/) to give more flexibility than the built-in repeats.)
+(Note: This example uses my related [Repeat Extensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.RepeatExtensions/) to give more flexibility than the built-in repeats.)

 Other notes:
 - If you also add the `#paused` tag to the metadata line, then that stops that note from being included in active reviews, but will show up in the lists.
-- From v0.9 these 'metadata fields' can appear anywhere in the note, not just on the second line.
+- These 'metadata fields' can appear anywhere in the note, not just on the second line.
 If there are multiple copies of a field, only the first one is used.
 - I'm sometimes asked why I use `@reviewed(2021-06-25)` rather than `@reviewed/2021-06-25`.
 The answer is that while the latter form is displayed in a neater way in the sidebar, the date part isn't available in the NotePlan API as the part after the slash is not a valid @tag as it doesn't contain an alphabetic character.

 ## Reviewing Projects and/or Areas
 Use the '**Hashtags to review**' setting to control which notes are included in the review lists:
 - If this setting is empty, then it will include all notes for review that include a `@review(...)` string.
 - if it is set (e.g. `#project, #area, #goal`), then it will include just those notes which also have one or more of those tags.
+- Particularly if you have a large collection of notes in NP, you can also specify a 'Folders to include for reviews' setting (which includes any sub-folders).
-- You can specify folders to ignore using the 'Folders to Ignore' setting; I have this set to `Summaries, Reviews, Saved Searches`.
+- You can specify folders to ignore using the 'Folders to Ignore for reviews' setting; I have this set to `Summaries, Reviews, Saved Searches`.
 Any sub-folders of these will also be ignored.
 (Note that the special Templates, Archive and Trash are always excluded.)
-- Particularly if you have a large collection of notes in NP, you can also specify a 'Folders to Include' setting (which includes any sub-folders).

 When you have [configured the plugin](#configuration), and added suitable metadata to notes, you're then ready to use some or all of the following commands:

 ## The Commands
 ### "/project lists" command
-This shows a list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete. **Tip**: Place this list next to your main NotePlan window, and you can click on each project title in the table, and it will open in the main window ready to review and update.
+This shows a list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete. **Tip**: As you can see in the linked videos above, place this list next to your main NotePlan window, and you can click on each project title in the table, and it will open in the main window ready to review and update.

 You can set the '**Output style to use**'.
 This is either a '**Rich**' (HTML, shown above) or original '**Markdown**' (normal NotePlan) output style:

 ![Example of 'Markdown' style of Project Lists](review-list-markdown-0.11@2x.png)

 Notes about the displays:
 - the **Rich style** _isn't a normal NotePlan note that is saved and can be accessed again later_.
 You will need to re-run the command to see the list again once you close the window.
-This 'Rich' style mimics the NotePlan Theme you use.
+This 'Rich' style mimics the NotePlan Theme you use (though see below on how to override this).
 In this style this heading row deliberately 'sticks' to the top of the window as you scroll the list:
 ![Buttons in 'Rich' style](review-list-buttons-0.12.png)
 - due to limits on the API for 'Rich' style output, all #tags to review get shown one after the other in a single window.
-- if you can make the window wide enough it will display in 2 or even 3 columns!
+- if you can make the window wide enough it will display in 2 (or even 3!) columns
 - the **Markdown style** list _is_ stored in summary note(s) in the 'Reviews' folder (or whatever you set the 'Folder to store' setting to be).
-- the button 'Start reviews' / 'Start reviewing notes ready for review' is a shortcut to the '/start reviews' command (described next).
+- the button 'Start reviews' / 'Start reviewing notes ready for review' is a shortcut to the '/start reviews' command (described below).
 - each project title is also an active link which can be clicked to take you to that project note.
 (Or Option-click to open that in a new split window, which keeps the review list open.)

 Other settings: